matthewliuswims/name-keeper/README.md

 ### TODO:
-0.1. bugwith only 1 person in group

 0. FAQ add?
 1. app descrpition
     * don't say app
     * don't have to preface quote
     * please let me know what you experience:
 2. + <-- add more for group screen...also make font bigger
-  for the group screen. have 2 lines.
+   * for the group screen. have 2 lines.
-  Corazon <--- big font
+  * Corazon <--- big font
-  Frnkalin, jessie, and 5 more <--smaller font size, different font text color, less color
+  * Frankling, jessie, and 5 more <--smaller font size, different font text color, less color
 2. have add group work evenwhen only 1 group exists
 3. have search at the top screen? perhaps..
 4. All people I met <-- just remove it.